SLAT Student Association (SLATSA)

 SLATSA is organized and directed by SLAT students for SLAT students, and represents the group’s interests to the SLAT Executive Council.
 Among its various functions and activities, SLATSA elects two student representatives to serve for one year on the SLAT Executive Council.
 This election takes place each spring for the upcoming academic year.
-SLATSA also arranges for students to serve as hosts or buddies for new students; and to serve as managing editors for the Journal of Second Language Acquisition and Teaching (JSLAT).
+SLATSA also arranges for students to serve as peer mentors for new students; and to serve as managing editors for the Journal of Second Language Acquisition and Teaching (JSLAT).

 Information about upcoming SLATSA events is communicated through university email.

-SLATSA maintains a Facebook page with regular updates about social events, and provides a forum for SLATSA members to communicate with each other online.
-Students can join the page by contacting one of the SLATSA officers.
+SLATSA maintains a Facebook page with regular updates about social events, and a WhatsApp group for students to communicate with each other in a more informal way.
+Students can join the group by contacting one of the SLATSA officers.

 The current version of the SLATSA constitution can be found here.